TAKE THE JOURNEY...

 Diverse and eclectic menu.
 Italian influenced fresh made pasta with top tier steak cuts butchered in-house.

-Elk Ridge Resort
+Elk Ridge Resort - currently closed

 - Fireside Dining & Terrace -Fine dining, both indoor and outdoor.
 Open year-round.